pgherveou/modelarray/Readme.md

  // or pojo (note: obj needs to expose an id property) var objs = new ModelArray([{id: 1, name: 'pg'}, {id: 2, name: 'pg'}]);

- // or String, Numbers Object or any pojo var strs = new ModelArray(['pg', 'mehdi', 'jeremy']);
+ // or String (or Numbers, or anything else...) var strs = new ModelArray(['pg', 'mehdi', 'jeremy']);

  // push will cast items, remove duplicate